Mike Vogel

-Michael James Vogel (born July 17, 1979) is an American actor and former model.
+Michael James Vogel (born July 17, 1979) is an American actor.
 Vogel began acting in 2001 and has appeared in several films and series, including The Texas Chainsaw Massacre, The Sisterhood of the Traveling Pants, Grind, Poseidon, Blue Valentine, The Help, Bates Motel, Cloverfield, Under the Dome and The Case for Christ.
 He starred as the lead in the NBC military drama series The Brave for the 2017–18 season.

 Early life and career

 Vogel was born in Abington Township, Pennsylvania, a suburb of Philadelphia, to Kathy and Jim Vogel, and was raised in Warminster Township, Pennsylvania.
 He is of German descent.
 Both of his grandfathers fought in World War II; one was a tank commander who fought in the Battle of the Bulge, and the other was a Seabee in the Navy.
 Vogel has two younger siblings: a brother, Daniel Aaron, and a sister, Kristin.
 He attended William Tennent High School, where he was on the freshman wrestling team.

 He also attended Cairn University in Langhorne, Pennsylvania in 1998.
 During the early 2000s, he frequently traveled to New York City in order to audition for acting roles and modeling slots.